keegan-a/ChatGPT/README.md

 ## Performance notes

 - Real-time previews are rendered against a down-scaled copy of the original image while full-resolution renders are dispatched on demand.
-- All heavy lifting is handled with NumPy arrays for vectorised operations.
+- All heavy lifting is handled with NumPy arrays for vectorised operations, with optional Numba-accelerated error diffusion for massive speed gains when `numba` is installed.
 - The processing pipeline runs on a small thread pool so the UI remains responsive, even for large source images.
+Preview requests are coalesced so only the newest slider change is rendered.

 ## Presets